-E-certificates: E-certificates are used by all regulatory agencies in Argentina governing agricultural, and food and beverage products, namely, SENASA, INAL, and INV.
-However, some still keep the option of carrying out on-site administrative procedures.
-E-certificates are permissible for products of animal, and plant products, fishery products, food and beverage products and wine products.
+E-certificates: E-certificates are used by all regulatory agencies in Argentina governing agricultural, and F&B, namely, SENASA, INAL, and INV.
+However, some still keep the option of carrying out onsite administrative procedures.
+E-certificates are permissible for products of animal, and plant products, fishery products, F&B and wine products.